State-level BSL preemption lowers local breed-law risk, but lease language still matters.

 Check HOA guidelines before moving.

-Want the next best comparison path after Poway?
-Check the broader California state view, then compare this city against the national rankings or breed-specific pages.
+Want the next best decision path after Poway?
+Clear the broader California rule context first, then open the compare tool or switch to a breed-specific move profile.

 The estimated monthly cost for pet necessities and rent surcharges in Poway is $242.
 This is a modeled comparison figure, not a guaranteed household budget.